Covid-19 Business Support Hub

 The financial support available for the nation’s employee workforce is unprecedented in its scale.

-And, if your employer cannot cover the cost of your employment as a result of Coronavirus, the aforementioned Coronavirus Job Retention Scheme is on hand to ensure they can continue paying most of your wages and avoid unnecessary redundancies.
+If your employer cannot cover the cost of your employment as a result of Coronavirus, the aforementioned Coronavirus Job Retention Scheme (CJRS) ensures that you’ll continue getting most of your wages.

-If you are ‘furloughed’ by your employer, HMRC will reimburse 80% of your regular wage costs, up to a maximum of £2,500 per month.
-The scheme opens at the end of April 2020, though pay will be backdated to accommodate for the delay.
+Under the CJRS, if you’re ‘furloughed’ by your employer, HMRC will reimburse 80% of your regular wage costs (up to a maximum of £2,500 per month) until the end of July 2020.

 In order to qualify for the scheme, a worker will need to be classed as ‘furloughed’.
 This can apply to: full-time, part-time and flexible employees, as well as agency contracted employees and those on zero-hour contracts.

-For more information on the Coronavirus Job Retention Scheme, including how to access it and details about the furlough process, click below.
+For more information on the Coronavirus Job Retention Scheme, including how to access it as an employer and details about the furlough process, click below.

 Limited Company Directors